Andrićev Venac

 Andrićev Venac (Андрићев венац; [ǎːndritɕeʋ ʋěːnats]) is a street and the surrounding urban neighborhood of Belgrade, the capital of Serbia.
 It is located in Belgrade's municipality of Stari Grad.
 As the official seat of the President of Serbia is located in it, it became synonymous for the politics of the president.

 Location

-Andrićev Venac is encompassing a corner of the Kralja Milana and Kneza Miloša, two main streets in downtown Belgrade with the street-promenade of the same name traversing through the small neighborhood.
+Andrićev Venac is encompassing a corner of the Kralja Milana Street and Kneza Miloša Street, two main streets in downtown Belgrade with the street-promenade of the same name traversing through the small neighborhood.
 It is some 400 m south-east from Terazije, Belgrade's downtown.
-It extends into the neighborhood of London in the south and south-west, into Terazije in the north-west, Krunski Venac in the east, Pioneers Park in the north-east and the Square of Nikola Pašić in the north.
+It extends into the neighborhood of London in the south and south-west, into Terazije in the north-west, Krunski Venac in the east, Pioneers Park in the north-east and the Nikola Pašić Square in the north.

 Characteristics

 Promenade

 The central area is a pedestrian zone, a short paved promenade which connects Pioneers Park and "Kralja Milana" street.
 Andrićev Venac is named after Yugoslav Nobel laureate in literature, Ivo Andrić.
 The promenade has benches, artistic candelabra, lime trees (Green Crimean linden, "Tilia euchlora Koch.", which are under the state protection), and an artificial, marble step-like stream originating from a fountain and a monument to Andrić.
 However, the writers own bequest, the Ivo Andrić Foundation, is not located here but in Dorćol.
 The entire area has been given an artistic character as several galleries ("Galerija Ozone") and bookstores are located along the eastern side of the promenade.